 The PFW provides a detailed prediction of elements for three days out at 3-hour intervals, including smoke management parameters through day 2, and a more general 3 to 7 day forecast without smoke management parameters.
 The winds given in this forecast are not terrain corrected winds.
-The PFW is issued twice daily, once in the morning (between 3:00 and 6:30 AM), and the other in the afternoon (between 2:00 and 4:00 PM).
+The PFW is issued at least twice daily, once in the morning (between 3:00 and 6:30 AM) and the other in the afternoon (between 2:00 and 4:00 PM).
+Many offices provide intermediate updates as well.
 For an example and information on decoding the product, click on PFW Guide.